rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Theory of operation

 `Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver Closed Caption data packets via the registered callbacks in a timely fashion.
 Data can be read directly or by registering a call back function based on the platform API support.
+Closed Caption data pakcet send should be in proper format :  cc_type,cc_data_1,cc_data_2. `HAL` should check process_cc_data_flag bit as per CEA-708 spec and should ignore the packets with this flag set to 0. cc_valid bit also should be parsed by the `HAL` as per CEA-708 spec and only the packets with cc_valid set to 1 should be send to the `caller`.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.